kvankova/code-embedder/README.md

 ```
 ````

-With any changes to the section `A` in `main.py`, the code block section is updated in the `README` file with the next workflow / pre-commit hook run.
+With any changes to the section `A` in `main.py`, the code block section is updated in the `README` file with the next code-embedder run.

 ### 🧩 Object update
 The tag used for object update follows the same convention as the tag for section update with the following changes: